P&N Bank

 P&N Bank is a division of Police & Nurses Limited and is an Australian customer-owned bank based in Western Australia.
 Operating under a mutual model, P&N Bank provides retail banking services such as home loans, savings accounts, and insurance services.
 The bank has a network of branches throughout Perth and Bunbury.

 As a customer-owned bank, there are no third-party shareholders.
+In May 2026, it was announced that P&N Group was exploring a potential merger with Bank Australia, another mutual bank, based in Victoria.

 History

 Police & Nurses Credit Society originated in Western Australia in 1990 from the merger of the Police Credit Society of Western Australia Ltd and Western Australia Nurses Credit Society Ltd. In 2001, the organisation merged with Energy Credit Union Ltd, which was the amalgamation of a number of smaller WA credit unions, the oldest of which was established in 1949.
-Around 15 credit unions make up P&N Bank's history.
+About 15 former credit unions make up what is now P&N Bank.